Partnership for Prevention

 To prevent misuse, properly dispose of unwanted or expired medications.
 Never flush or pour them down the drain - it can contaminate our water supply.
 Here are two options for you to safely get rid of unneeded prescription drugs:

 1. Best option: bring them to a secure take-back location, such as your local police department.
-In Sauk County, you may take your prescription drugs to confidential drop boxes at the Sauk County Sheriff's Office or the police department in Baraboo, Lake Delton, Reedsburg, Sauk Prairie, Spring Green, or Wisconsin Dells.
+In Sauk County, you may take your prescription drugs to confidential drop boxes at the Sauk County Sheriff's Office or the police department in Lake Delton, Reedsburg, Sauk Prairie, Spring Green, or Wisconsin Dells.
 To find these and additional locations, visit www.DoseOfRealityWI.gov/Drug-TakeBack.

 2. Contact us for FREE at-home medication deactivation units.
 At home, just add water and medications to the product, and then throw it away - it's biodegradable, and once deactivated, safe for landfills.